 Day 10 Osaka

-Osaka definitely became our favorite city in Japan, even though we are actually not huge fans of big cities.
-But Osaka somehow has its own very special vibe.
-Our friend Kana took us to areas where few tourists go to so that we could get to know the very authentic and non-touristy Osaka.
+Osaka became our favorite city in Japan, even though we are actually not huge fans of big cities.
+But Osaka somehow has its own extraordinary vibe.
+Our friend Kana took us to areas where few tourists go to get to know the authentic and non-touristy Osaka.

 Of course, we also spent time looking at tourist attractions such as the famous castle of Osaka.